lightning-bot/docs/README.md

 Lightning is fully open source and you can see all the internals at <https://github.com/lightning-bot/Lightning>.

 ### Convinced yet?
-You can add this bot to your server by visting the following url <https://discord.com/oauth2/authorize?client_id=532220480577470464&scope=bot+applications.commands&permissions=1118705151190>.
+Add Lightning to your server today by visting the following url <https://discord.com/oauth2/authorize?client_id=532220480577470464>!

 If you need any support with using the bot, stop by the [Discord server](https://short.lightsage.dev/discord)!